Monadic second-order model-checking on decomposable matroids: Matroids and Branch-width

-As an example, we compute $E_{s_{1}}$ and $E_{s_{1}}^{c}$ to find $B_{s_{1}}$ which proves that the width of $s_{1}$ is $1$ in Fig. \ref{fig:tree}.
-Note that the subspaces $B_{s}$, where $s$ is a leaf, are either equal to $E_{s}$, i.e. generated by $l(s)$, or trivial as for the left son of $s_{3}$ and then generated by the zero vector.
+\begin{example} To illustrate this notion, we compute $E_{s_{1}}$ and $E_{s_{1}}^{c}$ to find $B_{s_{1}}$ in the tree of Fig. \ref{fig:tree}.
+Notice that, when $s$ is a leaf, the subspace $E_{s}$ is generated by the single vector $l(s)$.
+Therefore $B_s = E_{s} \cap E_{s}^{c}$ is either equal to $E_{s}$ or trivial, i.e. equal to the zero vector, as in the case of the left child of $s_{3}$ in Fig. \ref{fig:tree}.